bploetz/caddy-oauth2-token-introspection/README.md

 {"active": true, "scope": "member", "sub": "abcd1234", "email": "john.doe@someone.com"}
 ```

-The following headers can be added to the request proxied to the upstream so it has some context about the client making the API call:
+The following headers will be added to the request proxied to the upstream service, so that has some context about the client making the API call:

 ```
 set_header X-API-GATEWAY-SCOPE scope